ofajs/ofa-v4-docs/docs/en/index.md

-# ofa.js Progressive JavaScript Framework for the new Generation
+# ofa.js - The No Build JavaScript frameworks

 <simp-block>